|Phone Number:||(203) 582-6571|

 |Previous College:||Quinnipiac '12|

-Former Quinnipiac University baseball stand-out Kyle Nisson will rejoin the Bobcats as a volunteer assistant coach in 2013-14.
+Former Quinnipiac University baseball stand-out Kyle Nisson enters his third season with the Quinnipiac baseball team, his second as a full-time assistant coach after one season as a volunteer assistant.
 Nisson graduated from Quinnipiac in 2012 following a four-year career under long-time Bobcats head coach Dan Gooley.

 Following his playing career in Hamden, Nisson signed with the Worcester (Mass.)
 Tornadoes of the CanAm League.
 Nisson was an all Northeast Conference selection in 2011 and named to the College Sports Madness All-NEC Second Team in 2012.
 He led NCAA Division I baseball in the "Toughest To Strike Out" category in 2013, striking out five times in 171 at-bats, or roughly once every 34.2 at-bats, to lead the nation in the category.

 Nisson finished his senior year tied for the team lead in hits (54), while leading the team in doubles (8), runs scored (26), on-base percentage (.377).
 An All-NEC Second Team selection by the conference as a junior, Nisson batted .316 (54-171) while also driving in 17 runs.
 He also finished the year as the second hardest batter in NCAA Division I baseball to strike out.